Section 3: Residential Living

 In the case that the resident is no longer in possession of the apartment key, the lock mechanism for the apartment door will be replaced for security reasons.
 The resident will be charged $65.00 for this replacement.
 A $10.00 charge will be assessed for replacing the mail key.
 Failure to return the apartment key upon check-out will require the lock mechanism for the apartment door to be replaced for security reasons.
 The resident will be charged $65.00 for this replacement.
 A $15.00 fine will be charged to any resident student account who requires a member of the University staff to open the door to that resident’s apartment.
 When a resident switches apartments they must return their old key within 72 hours or they will be charged $65 for the lock replacement.

 Residents are responsible for submitting online work order requests for repairs needed to their apartment.
-In emergency situations, residents should notify the emergency maintenance hotline at 215-717-6011.
-Residents are responsible for reporting pest concerns to the front desk of their residence hall.
+In emergency situations, residents should notify the emergency maintenance hotline at 215-717-6011 or ask the Public Safety Officer at their residence hall front desk to contact Maintenance on their behalf.
+Residents are responsible for reporting pest concerns online through the website above.
 Pest Control services are on site once a week to address any concerns.

 All noise must be kept at a moderate level.
 Use of percussion instruments is not permitted in the residence halls.
 Courtesy Hours are in effect at all times, when a resident must lower the level of noise being created upon another resident’s request.
 Quiet Hours are in effect 24 hours a day during Final Examination, Critiques and Juries Weeks.
 All residents are expected to act in a conscientious fashion regarding noise levels that respects others including neighbors of the University.
 Failure to abide by the above guidelines will result in disciplinary action.